2015–present: Various data management implementation projects at Adversitement.

-Secret weapon: Our unfair advantage is DimML, a unique and intuitive programming language that enables us to deploy a single infrastructure for collecting, selecting, measuring, transforming, integrating, enriching and distributing dynamic data — from any given source, and in real-time.
+Secret weapon: Our unfair advantage is DimML, a unique programming language that enables us to deploy a single infrastructure for collecting, measuring, monitoring, transforming, integrating, enriching and distributing dynamic data — from any given source and in real-time.

 2013–2015: 3-year innovation project at Smart Homes.